hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 ```
 <img src="../img/time-display.jpg" height="100px">

+Fonts are in a human readable and editbable `*.bdf` format.
+There are some
+public domain fonts available in the [`../fonts/`](../fonts) directory.
+Any
+other fonts you might want to use or scale to the size you need can be
+converted to a BDF format (either with a font editor or the [otf2bdf] tool).

 Integrating in your own application
 -----------------------------------
 Until this library shows up in your favorite Linux distribution, you can just